jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/rectangle.py|8.
 Update #0|Update the class Rectangle by adding the public method def update(self, *args): that assigns an argument to each attribute id, width, height, x, y models/rectangle.py|9.
 Update #1|Update the class Rectangle by updating the public method def update(self, *args): by changing the prototype to update(self, *args, **kwargs) that assigns a key/value argument to attributes models/square.py|10.
-And now, the Square!|Write the class Square that inherits from Rectangle
+And now, the Square!|Write the class Square that inherits from Rectangle models/square.py|11.
+Square size|Update the class Square by adding the public getter and setter size

 ---